azr-arch/static-job-listings-master/README.md

 ## Demo

-You can view a live demo of the project here: ![Demo Link]
+You can view a live demo of the project here: [Link](https://static-job-listings-master-azr-arch.vercel.app/)

 ## Features